 Consider James, a patient who feels intense shame whenever he makes minor mistakes at work.
 Through journaling, he identifies a recurring thought: “If I make a mistake, I am incompetent.”
 Using cognitive restructuring, his therapist helps him challenge this belief, asking, “Does one mistake truly define your entire competency?”
 Over time, James learns to replace this distortion with a balanced thought: “Everyone makes mistakes; it doesn’t make me any less competent.”

-Through such structured and introspective interventions, CBT equips individuals to tackle the roots of their shame head-on, fostering resilience and a more compassionate self-view.
+Through such structured and introspective interventions, CBT equips individuals to tackle the roots of their shame head-on, fostering resilience and a more Kindness to oneself.

 Conclusion